 All in all, the sheer number and range of dark sites warrants either a very long round trip of Poland or a few return visits in order to take it all in.

-Poland is, however, a splendid country to travel in, as I found out on four extensive research trips.
+Poland is, however, a splendid country to travel in, as I found out on several extensive research trips.
 It's quite easily accessible from the rest of Europe – either by air (and then mostly through Warsaw

 's international airport, although Kraków